DanielFot/Pokebot-Daniel/README.md

 # 🐉 PokéBot - Telegram Pokémon Bot

-Welcome to **PokéBot**, a Telegram bot that lets you catch, train, and battle Pokémon directly in chat! 🎮
+Welcome to **PokéBot**, a fun Telegram bot that lets you catch, train, and battle Pokémon directly in chat! 🎮

 ---

 ## 🚀 Features

-- Catch wild Pokémon with commands
+- Catch wild Pokémon with simple commands
 - View your Pokémon collection and stats
 - Trade and battle with friends
 - Interactive and fun Telegram-based gameplay
+- Built entirely in Python

 ---